phohland/PVS/README.md

 ## Installation

-In this repository, hRELSA is formed into a R package.
-You can install it as package and use it as shown in the hRELSA application repository: https://github.com/phohland/hRELSA_application
+In this repository, PVS is formed into a R package.
+You can install it as package and use it as shown in the PVS application repository: https://github.com/phohland/PVS_application

 ## Included Functions